alirbara/rj-dl/README.md

 - [x] Add support for Radio Javan Telegram channel posts
 - [ ] Add support for playlists and albums
-- [ ] Add support for local bot API server
+- [ ] Upload pdocasts and videos on Telegram